 How Assessment Works

-When we say that Teaching Strategies GOLD® online is an authentic, ongoing, and observation-based assessment system, it means we:
+When we say that Early Learning Assessment (ELA) online is an authentic, ongoing, and observation-based assessment system, it means we:

 - observe your child during regular, everyday activities;